DOT Drug Testing 101

 Safetey sensitive employees of companies that operate under the auspices or regulatory oversight of any of these agencies must conduct drug testing for the six following reasons:

 How are DOT Drug Tests Performed and What Do They Test For?

 All DOT agency requested drug tests are based on a five panel drug screening and are performed using the split sample method.
 This method is pretty much exactly what is sounds like it is.
 When an employee provides a lab technician a urine sample, it is then literally divided into two separate containers.
-One container is intended for the DOT appointed lab to test and analyze while the other container remains undisturbed for further testing by an outside lab should the employee feel it is necessary once the original results are in.
+One container, the A-specimen, is sent to a DOT approved, SAMHSA certified laboratory to test and analyze.
+The other container, called the B-specimen, is also sent to the lab, but remains undisturbed.
+In the case of a positive outcome, the B-specimen is available for further testing by an outside lab, if the employee requests it.

 What Happens If a Test is Failed?

 When an employee fails to pass their drug test, he or she is then removed from duty and will be required to see a substance abuse professional (SAP).
 The SAP may then require the worker to participate in a substance abuse program.
-To return to work, the employee must take and pass an “observed” (someone watches) Return-to-Duty DOT drug test.
-Finally, they’ll also have to submit to repetitious, observed “Follow-Up” drug testing at random after they return to work.
+To return to work, the SAP must approve the employee and direct him or her to take and pass an “observed” (someone watches) Return-to-Duty DOT drug test.
+If successful, they will also have to submit to repetitious, observed “Follow-Up” drug testing at random, as per a schedule and frequency delineated by the Substance Abuse Professional, for a period of up to five years after they return to work.